mit mechanical engineer | sustainability geek

 After deciding to pursue an engineering career path, I knew I had to pull the plug and work directly on sustainability.
-For years, I have applied to many positions and learned it's not an easy field to enter.
+For years, I have been rejected from cleantech positions and learned it's not an easy field to enter.
 Exciting, innovative technology startups have a high bar for talent, and I've been told many times that I would need a PhD.
 But if I've learned anything over my lifetime, it's that perseverance works wonders.
 I cold emailed.
-I zoomed.
-I spoke with my professors, friends, and over 20 companies, searching for a small startup, doing impactful work furthering sustainability, with interesting hardware, where I could learn and grow as an engineer.
+I spoke with my professors, friends, and over 20 companies, searching for a small startup, doing impactful work to further sustainability, where I could learn and grow as an engineer.
 After a few months of focused effort, I found exactly what I was looking for at Treau, a seed stage startup working on sustainable building heating and cooling.
-They have a small but mighty team, and everything about Treau told me I had to join it.
-I am so happy to finally have clarity and be following my heart.

 After building Nibble and deciding to pause it in August, I spent some time reflecting on my career and life goals.
 I concluded that:

 I learned a ton during my internship and loved having autonomy (haha) to work on projects that interested me.
 I'm especially happy that I had the opportunity to work on some side projects related to the business and internal organization with the Chief of Staff and COO.

 After doing extensive market research, talking with tons of restaurant owners and managers, and building a minimum viable product in a very short amount of time, Nibble will be running a small pilot program in San Francisco in the coming weeks while participating in the Envision Accelerator's inaugural cohort of 15 startups (TechCrunch article).